 There are two types of coverage your lien holder will accept that meet the “Property Insurance” requirements.
 You only need to purchase one of these.
 They are:

 Collision coverage pays the cost of repairing or replacing your car after an accident.
 The payment amount is often limited to your car’s cash value, as determined by the insurance company, minus your deductible.
 Comprehensive pays the cost of repairing or replacing your car if it is stolen, damaged in a fire or in hail, vandalized, or another covered cause other than collision (a car wreck.)

-C.P.I., or Collateral Protection Insurance, is accepted by some lenders.
-AutoMax does accept it in lieu of Collision and Comprehensive Coverage.
-C.P.I. is often cheaper than traditional insurance.
-Some lender charge as much as $250 a month for C.P.I.
-AutoMax charges less than half of that.
-To find out if C.P.I. is right for you, keep reading below.
+CPI is accepted by some lenders, including by AutoMax, instead of Collision and Comprehensive Coverage.
+CPI is often less expensive than traditional insurance, although some lenders charge as much as $250 per month for CPI.
+However, AutoMax charges less than half of that!
+Is CPI right for you?
+Keep reading to find out!